neherlab/ncov-simple/README.md

-**This repository currently serves as a sandbox to explore how our main [ncov workflow](github.com/nextstrain/ncov) could restructured and simplified.
-Feel free to use it, but don't expect continuity or extensive documentation at this point.**
+**🚨⚠️ This repository is used to produce our European country and regional builds and serves as a sandbox to explore how our main [ncov workflow](github.com/nextstrain/ncov) could be restructured and simplified.
+Feel free to use it, but don't expect continuity or extensive documentation at this point. ⚠️🚨**

 ## Simplified nextstrain/ncov (SARS-CoV-2) workflow using reference data sets